AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-align.md

 ---
 description: Texture render alignment.
 Specifies which of the origin points defined by the selected vignette object is to be used.
-seo-description: Texture render alignment.
-Specifies which of the origin points defined by the selected vignette object is to be used.
-seo-title: align

 solution: Experience Manager
 title: align
-uuid: 0b24cd82-f9b2-48f4-9052-8c2026370ff7

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---